airou-lab/avian-mesh/README.md

 ```

 ## Bug fixing tips
-Markup: * Downgrade Numpy to version 1.23.5 (this will fix the numpy no Long attribute)
+* Downgrade Numpy to version 1.23.5 (this will fix the numpy no Long attribute)
 * Make sure you are in Python virtual environment when making changes to packages
 * Look up errors without the specifics, like file paths and what line the code failed at
 * If having trouble with setting up virtualenv use pyenv instead
 * Use python version 3.10.10
 * If code doesnt run after activating pyenv and pytorch, try activating again.
 This has made it run
 * Check issues on GitHub and see if your problem has come up before and if theres a solution there

 ## Citing